-Despite these controversies, output gap is considered as a best option to measure the supply/demand pressures in the overall economic analysis from a policy judgment point of view.
+Despite these controversies, output gap is considered as a best manifestation to measure the supply/demand pressures in the overall economic analysis from a policy judgment point of view.
 Therefore, one point agenda that emerges clearly from this discussion is that the conventional methods should be improved to make them flexible in terms of capturing more information to estimate potential output and the output gap.
-Furthermore, the methods that have been commonly used are linear time trends, HP filters, BP filter, Production Function, the SVAR method, and Unobserved Component methods.
+Furthermore, the methods that have been commonly used are linear time trends, Hodrick-Prescott filters, Band-Pass filter method, Production Function, the Structural Vector Autoregressive method, and Unobserved Component methods.